A topic from the subject of Experimentation in Chemistry.

 Introduction

-Chemistry experiments are a fundamental part of the learning process in chemistry.
-Through experiments, students can observe and test chemical reactions, gain hands-on experience, and develop their problem-solving skills.
+Nuclear chemistry experiments are a fundamental part of the learning process in nuclear chemistry.
+Through experiments, students can observe and test nuclear reactions, gain hands-on experience with radioactive materials (under strict safety protocols), and develop their problem-solving skills in a specialized field of chemistry.

 Basic Concepts